App testing with GitLab

 -

-After committing, the system will automatically start testing the last commit.
-To check its results, select Build on the left-hand panel in the GitLab project and then Pipelines from the drop-down menu.
-The line you will get should contain the first test with the passed
+After committing, the system will automatically start testing the latest commit.
+To check its results, select Build on the left-hand panel in the GitLab project, and then Pipelines from the drop-down menu.
+You should see a line with the first test showing passed.
+By clicking the cloud icon, you can download the build artifacts.

 Create an error in the project